svidela/flask-googlestorage/README.md

 ## About

 This project started as a fork of [Flask-Uploads](https://github.com/maxcountryman/flask-uploads).
 In fact, the way in which buckets are defined and how files are saved locally before uploading them to Google Cloud was mainly inspired by the class `UploadSet` in Flask-Uploads.
 Although is not its main focus, this extension could be used for local storage and serve uploaded files with Flask similarly to what Flask-Uploads does.
-However, such a feature is provided mainly to support files uploads/downloads without using Google Cloud Storage during development.
+However, it worth noting that such a feature is provided mainly to support files uploads/downloads without using Google Cloud Storage during development.

 ## License